-No long-term debt was issued in the nine months ended 30 September 2016.
+No long-term debt was issued in the first half of 2016.

 10 Variable interest entities

 The adoption of ASU 2015-02 as of 1 January 2016 led to an increase in the number of variable interest entities (VIEs), mainly due to the evaluation of partnerships and investment funds.